mkoura/antithesis/adversarial/README.md

 Cardano protocol details:

-- Node to client protocol (we act like a wallet)
+- Node to node protocol (we act like a node)
-- Specifically chain sync mini-protocol (p.21 of [Network-spec][Netspec])
+- Specifically chain sync mini-protocol (p.21 of [Network-spec][Netspec]), peer
+  propagation protocol.

+- As a downstream peer:
   - Unsual behaviours:
     * ask to sync to random intersection points (for example, blocks that might have been rolled back)
+    * multiple random connect/follow/disconnect (maybe use Antithesis for randomness?)
+- As an upstream peer:
+  - serve incorrect headers/blocks/chains.

 Overall approach: